By The Scoopettes

 ‘No, just for three days, well, two nights really.’

 And she was very surprised.
 But the thing is, Dublin is not that far away from Barcelona, Spain, where I live.
 It’s a matter of a couple hours.
 It’s like flying from Los Angeles, California, to Portland, Oregon.
 And with so many cheapo airlines these days, it can be fairly inexpensive to fly, so weekends away in ‘foreign’ lands are not hard to do in Europe.

-Her reaction got me thinking that we need a bit more info on this on The Scoop.
+Her reaction got me thinking that we need a bit more info on this on The Spain Scoop.
 Sure, if you’re planning a trip to Europe then you’ve heard of taking the train.
 But what about cars, planes and ferries?
-While your Scoopettes love to travel far and wide in Spain, we have also managed to get around western Europe quite a bit.
+While your Scoopettes love to travel far and wide in Spain, we have also managed to get around Western Europe quite a bit.
 Here are a few of our tips and findings for extended travel in Europe before or after a mandatory trip to Spain!

 Ferry to Italy-